 Origin and Charter of the Flight Test Safety Committee

-The Flight Test Safety Committee (FTSC) was formed jointly in November 1994 by membersof the Society of Experimental Test Pilots (SETP),the Society of Flight Test Engineers (SFTE) and the American Institute of Aeronautics and Astronautics (AIAA).
-These and numerous additional organizations presently comprisethe FTSC, and are listed on the Members Page.
+The Flight Test Safety Committee (FTSC) was formed jointly in November 1994 by members of the Society of Experimental Test Pilots (SETP), the Society of Flight Test Engineers (SFTE) and the American Institute of Aeronautics and Astronautics (AIAA).
+These and numerous additional organizations presently comprise the FTSC.

 The purpose of the FTSC is to initiate and sustain a flight test related safety organization intended to promote flight safety, reduce the risk of mishap, promote risk reduction management and continually improve the profession's communication and coordination.
 To facilitate these goals, the committee will develop, implement and maintain a computerized data base, readily available to all members and member organizations, containing flight test-related data collected from the industry.